Learning to Translate Noise for Robust Image Denoising: Experiments

-\paragraph{Evaluating Trade-offs in ID Performance} Figure~\ref{fig:zipper} displays an enlarged qualitative results on the SIDD validation dataset.
-Although our method may seem to show a trade-off in in-distribution (ID) performance, this is primarily attributed to the pronounced overfitting of other models, which often reconstruct irrelevant artifacts inherent in the training data.
-In contrast, our approach preserves high visual quality while avoiding overfitting, effectively removing noise without introducing such artifacts.
+Figure~\ref{fig:zipper} displays enlarged qualitative results on the SIDD validation dataset.
+Although our method may appear to exhibit a trade-off in in-distribution performance, this primarily stems from the pronounced overfitting of other models, which often reconstruct irrelevant artifacts inherent in the training data.
+In contrast, our approach avoids such overfitting while still producing high-quality reconstructions.

-\paragraph{Computational efficiency} Table~\ref{tab:params_flops} presents a comparison of our noise translation network with other image denoising networks in terms of the number of parameters and multiply–accumulate operations (MACs).
-Our noise translation network is significantly smaller in size compared to the image denoising networks, resulting in negligible additional computational cost during inference.
+If improving in-distribution performance on a specific dataset is desired, the denoising network can be fine-tuned.
+We demonstrate this by freezing the trained translation network and fine-tuning only the denoising network on the SIDD dataset.
+As shown in Table~\ref{tab:real_finetuning}, this procedure yields an improvement of approximately 0.3dB on SIDD while having negligible impact on out-of-distribution performance. \paragraph{Computational efficiency} Table~\ref{tab:params_flops} presents a comparison of our noise translation network with other image denoising networks including NAFNet~\citep{chen2022simple} and Xformer~\citep{zhang2023xformer} in terms of the number of parameters and multiply-accumulate operations (MACs).
+Our noise translation network is substantially smaller in both parameter count and MACs than the image denoising networks, adding only negligible computational overhead during inference.